00i00i00/react-form/README.md

-# Getting Started with Create React App
+# React Form App
+A project created to implement some of the React fundamentals learned from the [React - The Complete Guide (incl Hooks, React Router, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course by Academind.

+***

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).